Xavier-Frank/ask-domain-ai/README.md

 ---

-## License
+# License

 This project is intended for educational and demonstration purposes.
-A production deployment should include proper security, authentication, monitoring, and secret management.
+A production deployment should include proper security, authentication, monitoring, secret management, and scalable infrastructure.

 ---

-## Author
+# Author

 **Xavier Oduor**

-Ask Domain AI was created as a learning project to explore Retrieval-Augmented Generation (RAG), vector databases, semantic search, and large language model integration for domain-specific question answering.
+Ask Domain AI was created as a hands-on learning project to explore Retrieval-Augmented Generation (RAG), semantic search, document processing, vector databases, and Large Language Model integration.
+The project emphasizes building each component from first principles to gain a deep understanding of modern AI-powered knowledge systems.